Community Life + Worship

 One of the ways through which spiritual growth is facilitated at SBU is the Community Life + Worship program, which assigns points to various faith-building activities; 200 points are required for graduation, which averages to about 25 points each semester.

-Take part in a variety of Community Life + Worship activities, including Chapel and Equip services, small groups, mission projects, and approved community service activities.
+Take part in a variety of Community Life + Worship activities, including Chapel services, small groups, mission projects, and approved community service activities.

 SBU allows me to be in fellowship with students and faculty.
 Whether it is in dorm small groups, class discussions, or chapel speakers, SBU gives me opportunities to grow and mature in my faith.

-The SBU family gathers at weekly Chapel and Equip services, which occur at 10 a.m. on Mondays and Wednesdays, respectively, as well as on occasional weeknights.
+The SBU family gathers at weekly Chapel services, which occur at 10 a.m. on Mondays and Wednesdays, respectively, as well as on occasional weeknights.

 Hear challenging speakers, encouraging worship, scriptural teaching, engaging messages and more at these community-building events.

-View the CLW handbook for the schedule of upcoming Chapel and Equip services.
+View the CLW handbook for the schedule of upcoming Chapel services.

 Small groups allow for in-depth scriptural study with peers in a setting that promotes fellowship, relationship building and accountability.
 Small groups can range from faculty-led studies to groups organized by residence halls, sport teams, special topics and more.